-The NSW Government will introduce a 12-month trial drug checking program at music festivals from early 2025.
+The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

 The purpose of drug checking services at festivals is to reduce risks and harms associated with illicit drug use.